StuAtGit/RaspberryPi2/README.md

 See:
 https://github.com/StuAtGit/hivemq
-For and example setup of a broker it is expected to interact with.
+for an example setup of a broker it is expected to interact with.